UWSEDS-aut17/uwseds-group-nw-climate-crew/Docs/FuncSpec.md

 ### User Profile:
-- general audience, familiar with navigating a webpage
+- General audience, familiar with navigating a webpage
-- does not require specific geology and biology knowledge or the region and the species
+- Does not require specific geology and biology knowledge of the region or the species`

 ### Elements of the Problem Statement: